Tasha (musician): Early life

 Tasha was born and raised in the Albany Park neighborhood of Chicago.
-Tasha grew up involved in theater and poetry.
-Tasha attended Northside College Preparatory High School as well as St. Olaf College.
-After moving back to Chicago after college, Tasha worked for Black Youth Project 100.
+Tasha grew up involved in theater and poetry, attending Northside College Preparatory High School and later, St. Olaf College.
+After returning to Chicago post-college, Tasha worked for Black Youth Project 100.

 Career

 Tasha released her first EP in 2016 titled Divine Love.
 The EP is described as being about both "political activism and self-love".
 In 2018, Tasha announced plans to release her debut full-length album, and shared the new song "Kind of Love".
 Tasha also shared a new song titled "New Place" prior to releasing the record.
 The album, titled Alone at Last, was released in 2018 through Father/Daughter Records.

 In April 2020, Tasha shared a new song titled "But There's Still The Moon".

 Tasha's second full-length album, Tell Me What You Miss the Most, was released on November 5, 2021.
+Her third album All This and So Much More was released on Bayonet Records in September 2024.